esnitkin914/Comparative_Genomics/day2_morning/README.md

 ```
 Go to File on top left corner of ACT window -> open
-Sequence file 1  = KPNIH.gb
+Sequence file 1 = FPR3757.gb
-Comparison file 1  = sample_266_contigs_ordered.crunch
+Comparison file 1  = SRR5244781_contigs_ordered.crunch
-Sequence file 2  = sample_266_contigs_ordered.gbf
+Sequence file 2  = SRR5244781_contigs_ordered.gbf
 ```

-- Play around with ACT to see what types of genes are unique to sample 266!!!
+- Play around with ACT to see what types of genes are unique to the MSSA genome SRR5244781 compared to the MRSA genome!!!

+Hint: USA300 MRSA acquired the SCCmec cassette (which contains a penicillin binding protein and mecR1) and the element ACME (which contains gene arcA)

+INSERT IMAGE